jroallanos/jroallanos.github.io/_pages/about.md

 My name is Joaquín Roa, and I am a **PhD Researcher** at the LIRIS Group, KU Leuven (Brussels, Belgium).
 I am currently pursuing a PhD in Business Economics at the Faculty of Economics and Business, **KU Leuven**.

-My research focuses on smart agriculture, IoT solutions, and machine learning, with additional interests in machine learning for public policing and strategic management.
-My doctoral work is supervised by Prof. Dr. Estefanía Serral Asensio and Prof. Dr. Jan Diels.
+My research focuses on machine learning, smart agriculture and IoT solutions, with additional interests in machine learning for public policing and strategic management.
+My doctoral work is supervised by Prof. Dr. Estefanía Serral Asensio and Prof. Dr. Ir.
+Jan Diels.

 I hold a Master's degree in Data Science and a Bachelor’s degree in Industrial Engineering from University of Chile.
 My master’s thesis, 'Machine Learning Tools for Crime Predictions', was supervised by Prof. Dr. Richard Weber and Prof. Dr. Sebastián Maldonado.